rabbyt3s/snaprecon/README.md

 playwright install --with-deps chromium
 ```

-For a global CLI, you can install with `pipx install .` instead of creating a virtual environment.
+For a global CLI, install with `pipx install .` to keep the environment isolated.

 ## Quick Start
 1. Optional scope file (recommended for larger engagements):